Measuring Volatility in Fixed Income

 Back in September, we looked at the history and purpose of the United States Federal Reserve.

-Where do things stand for the Fed in late 2025?
+Where do things stand in early 2026?

-Source: Harvest ETFs, November 17, 2025.
+Source: Harvest ETFs, January 31, 2026.

-Source: Harvest ETFs, November 17, 2025.
+Source: Harvest ETFs, January 31, 2026.

 HPYM & HPYT | Intermediate and long-duration bond ETFs